Back to Blog

 iOS vs Android App Development: Which Platform Should You Choose in 2026?

-Choosing between iOS and Android is one of the first and most consequential decisions in mobile app development.
-It determines your potential audience, your development tools, your revenue model, your time to market, and your ongoing maintenance burden.
-Make the wrong choice, and you either miss your target audience or burn through your budget building for a platform that does not align with your business model.
+Choosing between iOS and Android is one of the first big decisions in mobile app development.
+It shapes your audience, your dev tools, your revenue model, your time to market, and your ongoing maintenance costs.
+Get it wrong, and you either miss your target users or burn your budget on a platform that does not fit your business.

-This guide provides the data, analysis, and framework you need to make this decision with confidence.
-We will cover market share across geographies with special attention to India, revenue models and monetization differences, development costs and timelines, language and framework comparisons, app store policies and their implications, and when to go cross-platform instead of choosing one side.
-If you are an Indian business trying to reach Indian customers, customers abroad, or both, this guide will give you a clear path forward.
+This guide gives you the data and the framework to decide with confidence.
+We cover market share by geography (with a close look at India), revenue and monetization differences, development costs and timelines, language and framework choices, app store policies, and when cross-platform beats picking one side.
+Whether you are chasing Indian customers, customers abroad, or both, this guide gives you a clear path.

 Market Share: The Numbers That Shape Your Decision